Urawa Red Diamonds: AFC Champions League winner

-In 2008, Urawa attempted to win their second consecutive Asian Champions League title and progressed to the semi finals where they were defeated by fellow J-League rivals, and eventual Champions League winners, Gamba Osaka 3–1 on aggregate.
+Throughout the 2008 AFC Champions League edition, Urawa Reds attempted to win their second consecutive AFC Champions League title and progressed to the semi-finals where they were defeated by fellow J-League rivals, and eventual Champions League winners, Gamba Osaka 3–1 on aggregate.

-On March 8, 2014, a banner which read "JAPANESE ONLY" was hung at one of the entrances to the stands.
-As punishment for this racist behavior, the March 23 match was played in an empty stadium.
+On 8 March 2014, a banner which read "JAPANESE ONLY" was hung at one of the entrances to the stands.
+As punishment for this racist behavior, the league match on 28 March was played behind closed doors.